sercankulcu/sercankulcu.github.io/_teoman/2000-08-10-on-yedi-yas-yasamda-cok-onemli.md

 By 2000, he is no longer merely explaining what he writes.

 He is explaining **how he thinks about making art**.

----

-### Source Note

-**Original publication:** Cumhuriyet Gazetesi
-**Date:** 10 August 2000
-**Original title:** *On yedi yaş yaşamda çok önemli*
-**Interviewer:** Barış Behramoğlu
-**Document type:** Interview
-**Verification:** Archived transcription
-**Confidence:** Medium

-A detailed transcription survives in the *Teoman Röportajları* archive.
-The transcription explicitly identifies **Barış Behramoğlu** as the interviewer and **Cumhuriyet Gazetesi** as the original source.
-It also contains extensive discussion of *Onyedi*, its production and Teoman's songwriting process.

-An accessible authoritative digital copy from Cumhuriyet has not yet been located.
-The publication metadata therefore comes from the surviving archival transcription rather than a directly verified original newspaper page.

-*This page is an archival summary and commentary.
-It does not reproduce the original interview in full.*